 Together, these contributions provide a comprehensive understanding of the mechanisms governing CUR and Nyström approximation quality, clarifying the role of determinants, volume sampling, and oversampling in achieving accurate low-rank approximations.

 The remainder of the paper is organised as follows.
 Section~2 presents the local determinant analysis and establishes connections to compound matrices via the Cauchy--Binet theorem.
 Section~3 develops the global volume sampling framework and derives the main approximation bounds.
-We conclude with a discussion of implications for algorithm design and future research directions.
+We conclude with a discussion of the implications for algorithm design and directions for future research.

 \ifdefined\standalonecompile

 \fi